David Wynn: Wynn's Law

 Wynn's Law was a proposed piece of legislation that ultimately was not passed.
 Bill S-217 was defeated in the House of Commons on June 14, 2017 under Justin Trudeau's government.
 The bill was introduced by Senator Bob Runciman on February 3, 2016, and was sponsored by MP Michael Cooper.
 The bill was to make changes to the Criminal Code that would have made it mandatory to disclose a suspect's criminal history during a bail hearing.
 It was named after Wynn because his killer Shawn Rehn had been out on bail at the time of the shootings, despite having many previous charges.
-It was argued that these previous charges should have been disclosed at Rehn's bail hearing, and that such a change may have prevented Wynn's death.
+It was argued that these previous charges should have been disclosed at Rehn's bail hearing, and that such a change might have prevented Wynn's death.
 The bill was championed by Wynn's wife Shelly, who at times through the process voiced her displeasure at the Liberal government, who were accused of opposing the bill on political grounds.
 The liberal government had previously stated that they would not support the law.
+Since this law was defeated at least seven law enforcement officers in Canada have been killed by people with extensive criminal records.